 Kwabiya primed to pounce against Amakhosi in Nedbank Cup clash

-The 24-year-old of Motherwell has four goals for the season, with his recent success being the brace he scored during Chippa’s 4-1 win against Magesi in the league...
+The 24-year-old from Motherwell has four goals for the season, with his recent success being the brace he scored during Chippa’s 4-1 win against Magesi in the league...

 Would you like to comment on this article?